Opinion dynamics: Statistical physics and beyond: Models of opinion dynamics

 \textcite{castellano_nonlinear_2009} coined the term ``nonlinear $q$-voter model'' for dynamics defined by the flip rate in Eq.~\eqref{eq:qvm_flip}.
 In the original formulation, the parameter $q$ is an integer, as it represents the number of agents influencing the focal agent \cite{castellano_nonlinear_2009}.
 The authors note though that the flip rate in Eq.~\eqref{eq:qvm_flip} is well-defined for any real value of $q>0$, and thus it can be regarded as a general definition of the nonlinear $q$-voter model \cite{castellano_nonlinear_2009}.

 Despite this observation, there seems to be a tendency in the literature to refer to models with real values of $q>0$ as ``nonlinear voter models''~\cite{min_fragmentation_2017,peralta_analytical_2018,min_multilayer_2019,ramirez_ordering_2024,schweitzer_nonlinear_2009, jedrzejewski_statistical_2019}.
 The choice of non-integer $q$ is partly motivated by social impact theory \cite{latane_psychology_1981}, see also \cite{nowak_private_1990}.
 Latan\'e, in particular, uses empirical data to conclude that social impact depends sublinearly on group size (i.e., $q<1$) in a number of different situations.
+The special case $\varepsilon=0$, which is equivalent to $f(x)=x^q$, is sometimes referred to as the ``$q$-voter model'', see e.g. \cite{nyczka_phase_2012,jedrzejewski_pair_2017,cox_complete_2025}.

 The related term ``noisy nonlinear voter models'' can also be found in the literature. \textcite{peralta_analytical_2018}, e.g., uses this term to describe a model in which $f(x)=x^q$, but where spontaneous opinion changes are {\em always} possible with a certain rate, even if all neighbors of a focal agent agree with one another.
 Such a model then does not have any absorbing states, in contrast with the model by \textcite{castellano_nonlinear_2009}.
 The same model was also introduced as the $q$-voter with independence \cite{nyczka_phase_2012,jedrzejewski_pair_2017}.